Narendra1402/Bigbasket_analysis_Excel-Report/README.md

-# 🛒 Grocery Sales Analysis Dashboard – Excel Project
+# 🛒 Bigbasket Sales Analysis Dashboard – Excel Project

 This project presents a comprehensive sales performance dashboard built using Microsoft Excel to visualize and analyze key business metrics for a grocery business.
 The dashboard helps stakeholders quickly understand trends, customer behavior, and category-wise performance to support data-driven decisions.